Donotalo/playground-8bjr8a2j/lessons/lesson04.md

 # Pre-requisites

-The `CROSS_COMPILE` variable needs to be added to environment variable. `CROSS_COMPILE` should be a prefix to the RISC-V gcc toolchain name that's added to the path.
+The `CROSS_COMPILE` environment variable needs to be defined to the prefix of the RISC-V gcc toolchain name that's added to the path.
 U-Boot build system will use this variable to correctly indentify the toolchain needed.

 Execute the following from the root working directory: